jingelrpg/coc-vft/README.md

   that can be saved by Radek
-  when he whitnesses the group getting mysteriously dragged by an alien creature into the Baltic Sea during the night at Orłowo beach.
+  when he whitnesses the group getting mysteriously dragged by an alien creature into the Baltic Sea during the night at Babie Doły beach.
 * Gosia lost her mother during a similar event when she was a child and alone with her at Orłowo beach at night, happy that the war was over,